 By Callum Vurley, courtesy of The Daily Star

-AJ has not been in the ring since his victory over Alexander Povetkin in September at Wembley.
+AJ has not fought since his victory over Alexander Povetkin in September at Wembley.

 It was his 22nd professional bout, which he won in the seventh round - retaining his IBF, WBO, WBA and IBO heavyweight titles.

-But negotiations have failed and instead the Watford-born fighter will take on relative unknown Jarrell Miller at New York’s Madison Square Garden in June.
+Either match would have boxing fans salivating - but negotiations failed and instead AJ will face Jarrell Miller at New York’s Madison Square Gardens in June.

 “Our strategy to bring Joshua to the U.S has come early, we thought it would be later,” he said.